heros12332/Grove-Framework/README.md

 This framework is open-source under the LICENSE.
 You are free to use, adapt, and extend it with attribution.

-> “Based on work from the GROVE Framework by Kelvin Chau, licensed under CC BY 4.0.
-Available at: https://github.com/kfkchau/Grove-Framework/”
+> Based on work from the GROVE Framework by Kelvin Chau, licensed under CC BY 4.0.
+Available at: https://github.com/kfkchau/Grove-Framework/
 > LinkedIn: https://au.linkedin.com/in/kfkchau